Bennett's vs Rolando | CMC Joint Involvement | Deforming Forces | Articular Reduction

 History and Examination

-- Direct blow to thumb base
+- Direct blow to the thumb base

-- High-energy (MVA) or low-energy (sports)
+- High-energy (motor vehicle) or low-energy (sport, fall)

 - Hand dominance and occupation